wiris/thoth/docs/USAGE.md

 # Using Thoth

 Thoth acts as a `plain text repository` hosted by Github.
-If you application needs to consume a file content with no logic involved, Thoth can help you.
+If your application needs to consume a file content with no logic involved, Thoth can help you.

 To do so, follow the next steps: